 Drug Addiction and Treatment in Macedonia

-Macedonia lies almost directly in the path of one of the major heroin trafficking paths in the world - from Afganistan through Turkey and Bulgaria on its way to Europe.
-It's estimated that 80 tons of heroin travels this route every year.
+Macedonia lies almost directly in the path of one of the major heroin trafficking paths in the world - from Afghanistan through Turkey and Bulgaria on its way to Europe.
+It’s estimated that 80 tons of heroin travels this route every year.

 Most of the drugs pass through Romania or Serbia but some are trafficked through Macedonia.
 Poorly financed, poorly managed, underequipped police, border patrol and customs control make the Balkan route appealing to international drug traffickers.
 From Macedonia, heroin moves on to Serbia for distribution to other Balkan states, or to Albania for distribution to Italy and further into the rest of Europe.